Job Search

 Our Commitment to Safeguarding and Equal Opportunities:

-At Inspire EHC and our partner school in Guildford, safeguarding and promoting the welfare of children and young people is our highest priority.
+At Inspire EHC and our partner school near Crawley, safeguarding and promoting the welfare of children and young people is our highest priority.
 All applicants will undergo an enhanced DBS check and will need to provide at least two independent references.

 As an Equal Opportunities employer, we embrace diversity and are committed to creating an inclusive environment for all.